prismspecs/creative-interventions/week02/videogrep.md

 [The official videogrep documentation is here](https://github.com/antiboredom/videogrep)

+[The documentation for youtube-dl is here](https://github.com/rg3/youtube-dl/blob/master/README.md) where you can find info about what the -f 22 command does, etc.

 Here are some common commands for your reference:

 + Download and videogrep a playlist of videos.
 Notice the asterisk, which means use ANY and ALL mp4s in the current working folder